Third Test, 1948 Ashes series: 8 July: Day One

 The match started amid clear weather, a far cry from the previous Ashes Test at the ground in 1938, which was abandoned without a ball being bowled due to continuous rain for several days.
 The outfield was also smooth and green, a contrast to its state during World War II, when it was left cratered by German bombing raids.
 Yardley won the toss and elected to bat.

 The change in England's opening pair did not result in an improvement on the scoreboard.
 A run out was narrowly avoided following a mix-up on the first ball, and Cyril Washbrook and Emmett appeared to be uncomfortable on a surface that offered early assistance to the bowlers.
-The Australians themselves started with Ray Lindwall and Bill Johnston taking the new ball, but Bradman had misjudged the breeze and had to swap his bowlers' ends.
+The Australians started with Ray Lindwall and Bill Johnston taking the new ball, but Bradman had misjudged the breeze and had to swap his bowlers' ends.
 For this purpose, Loxton bowled a solitary over.
 He was erratic in his length and bowled three long hops outside leg stump at the debutant Emmett, who ignored the opportunity to attack and let the balls pass.
 At the other end, Washbrook also played watchfully and avoided any horizontal bat shots, apart from a missed cut against Johnston's bowling.
-Overall however, the English openers appeared comfortable in the first half-hour of play.
+Overall, the English openers appeared comfortable in the first half-hour of play.

 With 22 runs on the board after half an hour of play, Washbrook played around a yorker from Johnston and was bowled, much to the disappointment of his Lancashire home crowd.
 Johnston had been bowling from over the wicket, and his left-arm deliveries had generally been swinging back into the right-handed Washbrook.
 However, the opening batsman did not detect Johnston's variation ball, which was released from wide of the crease and angled across more sharply without curling back in.
 Washbrook played inside the line of the ball, which hit his stumps.
 Australia nearly had two wickets in the same over as the new batsman Bill Edrich struggled.
 He played loosely outside the off stump to the first ball but did not get an edge, and on the third delivery he faced from Johnston, Edrich survived again.
 Receiving a ball on middle and leg stump, he tried to defend it straight back down the pitch, rather than the conventional stroke to the leg side, and managed to edge the ball past the slips for four.